mattbeicke/swen-project/docs/DesignDoc.md

 ### ViewModel Tier
 > _**[Sprint 1]** List the classes supporting this tier and provide a description of there purpose._

-Account Controller - Provides API functionality for login/logout Cupboard Controller - Provides API functionality to access Need objects Manager Controller - Provides API functionality to for all manager related tasks User Controller - Provides API functionality to for all helper related tasks
+Account Controller - Provides API functionality for login/logout<br>
+Cupboard Controller - Provides API functionality to access Need objects<br>
+Manager Controller - Provides API functionality to for all manager related tasks<br>
+User Controller - Provides API functionality to for all helper related tasks

 > _**[Sprint 4]** Provide a summary of this tier of your architecture.
 This